noryev/leto-gateway/readme.md

 ## Usage

-nft.storage Gateway provides IPFS path style resolutions `https://leto.link/ipfs/{cid}` as follows:
+leto Gateway provides IPFS path style resolutions `https://leto.link/ipfs/{cid}` as follows:

 ```
 > curl https://leto.link/ipfs/bafkreidyeivj7adnnac6ljvzj2e3rd5xdw3revw4da7mx2ckrstapoupoq
-Hello nft.storage! 😎
+Hello leto! 😎
 > curl https://leto.link/ipfs/QmT5NvUtoM5nWFfrQdVrFtvGfKFmG7AHE8P34isapyhCxX
 ...
 ```

-In practice, when nft.storage Gateway receives a IPFS path style request, it will redirect to a subdomain style resolution maintaining compliance with the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
+In practice, when leto Gateway receives a IPFS path style request, it will redirect to a subdomain style resolution maintaining compliance with the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
 The canonical form of access `https://{CID}.ipfs.leto.link/{optional path to resource}` causes the browser to interpret each returned file as being from a different origin.

 ```
 > curl https://bafkreidyeivj7adnnac6ljvzj2e3rd5xdw3revw4da7mx2ckrstapoupoq.ipfs.leto.link
-Hello nft.storage! 😎
+Hello leto! 😎
 ```

 Please note that subdomain resolution is only supported with [CIDv1](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats) in case-insensitive encoding such as Base32 or Base36.
 When using IPFS path resolution, the requested CID will be converted before the redirect.

 ### Rate limiting

-nft.storage Gateway is currently rate limited at 200 requests per minute to a given IP Address.
+leto Gateway is currently rate limited at 200 requests per minute to a given IP Address.
 In the event of a rate limit, the IP will be blocked for 30 seconds.

 ## Deny List